Sandrine Ringler

-Sandrine Ringler (born 10 September 1973) is a French former footballer who played as a defender for FC Vendenheim of the Division 1 Féminine.
+Sandrine Carole Ringler (born 10 September 1973) is a French former footballer who played as a defender for FC Vendenheim of the Division 1 Féminine.

 International career

 Sandrine Ringler represented France 19 times.
 Ringler was also part of the French team at the 1997 European Championships.

 Coaching career

 Since retiring from professional football Ringler has become the coach of the France women's national under-19 football team.